Aeration

 115V/60 Hz.

-My experience has shown that in most cases that adding air diffusion
+has shown that in most cases that adding air diffusion into the bottom

-into the bottom levels of the pond is often the the best form of aeration.
+levels of the pond is often the the best form of aeration.
+This manner

-into the water to supply oxygen as well to create water movement because
+to supply oxygen as well to create water movement because as the small

-as the small air bubbles rise to the surface they create a movement
+air bubbles rise to the surface they create a movement that pulls

-that pulls oxygen deprived waters from the depths up towards the surface
+oxygen deprived waters from the depths up towards the surface where

-where they can interact with the atmosphere and achieve a high level
+they can interact with the atmosphere and achieve a high level of

 The water of the pond is continuously being turned over and circulated